Search This Blog

 Fruit is an attractive green leathery husked capsule with sharp spines, 2 1/2" diameter releasing 1 or sometimes 2 brown shiny seeds.

 Fall color can be spectacular.
 Often less that so here.
 Usually more yellow that orangish yellow in this picture.
+I am a bit surprised I don't have a better picture of this tree during the fall or in flower.

 Stems are large and have distinct leaf scars.
 Buds are sticky.
 Leaf scars are large, and you can easily see the vascular traces forming a U.